Defense points finger at victim's friend for 2018 Arnold shooting

 District Attorney John Peck told jurors Haynes held a grudge against Dunem for identifying to police a man who participated with him in a previous robbery.
 Peck said Haynes knew the identified man and tagged along with the others who arranged to meet with Dunem to collect money for a wrecked car and to buy drugs.

-She said a few minutes later Haynes ran back with a gun in hand and demanded the group speed away.
-When they returned to Latrobe, Gonzalez said she confronted Haynes outside of a restaurant.
+She said a few minutes later, Haynes ran back with a gun and demanded the group speed away.
+When they returned to Latrobe, Gonzalez said she confronted Haynes outside a restaurant.

-Prosecutors identified 27 potential witnesses who could testify before Common Pleas Court Judge Scott Mears.
+Prosecutors identified 27 potential witnesses who could testify before Common Pleas Judge Scott Mears.

 Rich Cholodofsky is a Tribune-Review staff writer.
 You can contact Rich at 724-830-6293, rcholodofsky@triblive.com or via Twitter .